 The PoW-based consensus is not sensitive to users joining or leaving, and the consensus protocol will automatically adjust it.
 NetFlowCoin’s innovative PoS and original PoF consensus have completed real-world asset digitization through a powerful distributed network.
 If there is a loss of computing power, it will have a greater impact on the stability of the entire network.

 The ultimate goal of NetFlowCoin is to build a distributed value network based on SDN/SDVN technology.
 This network operates independently of the Internet.
 Services on the network need to be guaranteed for stable operation in order to achieve the sustainability of the digital assets (value) carried on it.
 Sustainability cannot rely solely on incentives, but also on guarantee mechanisms.

-Therefore, for the above reasons, pledge is an important component of NetFlowCoin & SDN/SDVN, and it is also a reliable guarantee for the actual implementation of the NetFlowCoin project.
+Therefore, for the above reasons, the pledge is an important component of NetFlowCoin & SDN/SDVN, and it is also a reliable guarantee for the actual implementation of the NetFlowCoin project.

-NetFlowCoin pledge refers to a node’s commitment, and all nodes participating in production must invest resources in order to complete the promise of flow services and network support, and to provide sufficient guarantee for consensus.
+NetFlowCoin pledge refers to a node’s commitment, and all nodes participating in production must invest resources in order to complete the promise of flow services and network support and to provide sufficient guarantee for consensus.